Landscape & Structural Pest Control

 The Integrated Pest Management (IPM) program is an environmentally-sustainable option for parks, golf courses and other urban green spaces.
 These programs are more effective and cost-efficient than other approaches.

 Success of IPM programs depends on proper monitoring, maintenance and treatment.
-Effective landscape pest managers tailor an IPM program specific to each site based on the needs and wants of clients and users.
+Effective landscape pest managers tailor an IPM program specifically for each site based on the needs and wants of clients and users.
 Some things to consider include the purpose of the landscape and the level of damage that can be accepted.

 Besides treating pests, a well-developed IPM program emphasizes proper plant management and site design in order to prevent pest problems from occurring.
 This includes protecting and attracting native beneficial species like insects and birds that keep pest populations in check.